mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

 - However it is important then to not extend all conclusions beyond this setting but to extract the essense and try to seed in other settings using accelerated ways to construct and scaffold the kinds of support that home ed parents can offer.

-### Physical Computing and Game Making:

-- There is scant evidence for this in the video data.
-- I can make observations from journal notes and try to find mention of it in interviews.

-(Imported Writing)
-**Physical Computing and Game Making:** The use of physical computing to create concrete and tangible activities can increase the engagement and motivation of learners [@kaloti-hallak_students_2015].
-Making the digital concepts physical, and thus allowing exploration via diverse means, also aligns with inclusive learning principles.
-To support my game making projects, I created simple arcade cabinets out of wood with retro arcade buttons.
-Connecting arcade buttons to the computer via simple electronics is a project which can be completed quickly.
-The process of students building their own arcade cabinets for a games showcase increased their perception of the authenticity of their end goal.
-Some families created low-tech, customised arcade cabinets using cardboard.
-Although my studies have been small-scale the self-reported effects on learner engagement and motivation of this part of the program were significant.

-### Exploring CT development via the use of GDPs

-**Brief commentary on the enduring value of CT concepts and how they could be studied in relation to GDP pattern implementation.**

-Developing understanding of CT concepts in isolation is a potentially weak point of the 3M approach in comparison to from first principles approach.
-However the process of patching into different areas of the code and creating functions does address this.
-The following transcript of Sh's interaction with myself shows that the process of copying patterns in the template code and patching in new lines from the supporting documentation gives ample opportunity for sequencing mistakes to be made.
-The process of working with students on their existing code is valuable to explain why and how the order of lines of code and when functions are called.

-The comparison raises a potential discussion point on what the practical value of this CT concept is.

 ### Using game design to explore games as a design artefact for empowerment purposes